epsilam/Learning-to-See-in-the-Dark/README.md

+## This fork
+The original code from Chen et al has been updated for Tensorflow v2 compatibility.

 # Learning-to-See-in-the-Dark

 This is a Tensorflow implementation of Learning to See in the Dark in CVPR 2018, by [Chen Chen](http://cchen156.github.io/), [Qifeng Chen](http://cqf.io/), [Jia Xu](http://pages.cs.wisc.edu/~jiaxu/), and [Vladlen Koltun](http://vladlen.info/).